Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 for official game accuracy, this flag should never be manually applied by your code.

-!!! bug "Shake After Time Freeze"
-    In v2.0, the shake effect happens again, after time freeze ends.
-    This will be fixed in a later version.

 ### Pierce

 `Hit.Pierce` signals that an attack should pierce intangibility.
 This bypasses the